About recovery plans

 This article describes recovery plans in Azure Site Recovery.

 A recovery plan gathers machines into recovery groups.
 You can customize a plan by adding order, instructions, and tasks to it.
 After a plan is defined, you can run a failover on it.
+Machines can be referenced in multiple Recovery Plans, in which subsequent plans will skip the deployment/startup of the machine if it was previously deployed via another recovery plan.

 Why use a recovery plan?